Dear Family and Friends:

 Second, we express our heartfelt gratitude to all of you who take the time to send us cards and letters this time of year.
 We take great delight in the photos of you and your families, and in the accounts of your recent adventures.
 Each year, our mantle is wonderfully crowded with colorful images of stars, trees, elves, and angels, and adorned with a host of smiling faces.
 These cards, and the relationships they represent, are invaluable to us, and add immensely to our Christmas cheer.

 As always, we’re grateful that you’ve found the time to read the digital card.
-We hope you’ll swing by the photo galleries, and always welcome you to check out the new additions to Things Our Kids Said, Recommended Holiday Albums, and Christmas Poems.
-We wish you all a very Merry Christmas, and hope your 2025 exceeds all expectations!
+We hope you’ll swing by the photo galleries, and welcome you to check out the new additions to Holiday Cocktails, Recommended Holiday Albums, and Christmas Poems.
+We wish you all a very Merry Christmas, and hope your 2026 exceeds all expectations!

 Warmest regards,